 Two months ago, I had my first Brazilian Keratin hair straightening treatment.
 As promised, I want to keep you all updated as to how it’s going.

-Brazilian Keratin Vs. Japanese Hair Straightening
+Brazilian Keratin vs. Japanese Hair Straightening

-Sulphate And Sodium Chloride-Free Shampoos Can Still Be Drying
+Sulfate and Sodium Chloride-Free Shampoos Can Still Be Drying

-I started using it prior to the Brazilian Keratin and was pleased to know that it was already free of the things I was supposed to be avoiding with my new hair.
+I started using it prior to the Brazilian Keratin and was pleased to know that it was already free of the things I was supposed to avoid after the treatment.
 So, I kept using this shampoo.

-After reading a little bit about these two ingredients in shampoos, you don’t want to be using anything with them anyway.
-The bottom line is that they are drying, harsh and will wreck your Brazilian Keratin treatment so you CAN’T use them.
+After reading a little bit about these two ingredients in shampoos, you don’t want to be using hair products with them anyway.
+The bottom line is that they are drying, harsh, and will wreck your Brazilian Keratin treatment so you CAN’T use them.

-The moisturizing shampoo that I bought was recommended to me by Nicole at Stacey’z Salon, where I had my Brazilian Keratin treatment done complimentary.
-It’s Kevin Murphy Luxury Wash and Kevin Murphy Luxury Rinse.
+The moisturizing shampoo and conditioner that I bought was recommended to me by a stylist, where I had my Brazilian Keratin treatment done.
+It’s the Kevin Murphy Luxury Wash And Rinse Duo (Update: I’m not sure if this is sold anymore).
 Kevin Murphy is a salon-only line that uses the highest quality natural ingredients.
 These two products are for thick, colored hair.
 My hair isn’t colored, but it was getting dry.